anegg0/doc.palm.readthedocs/docs/Get-Started/Connect/Development.md

         {"jsonrpc":"2.0","id":1,"result":[]}
         ```

-Since this process isn't automated, you may check in with your Palm or ConsenSys contact for help and to make sure you've
+Since this process isn't automated, you may check in with your Palm contact or fill out
+[the Palm contact form](https://share.hsforms.com/1_sBreu7XTMWZtH9n1xTP3g2urwb) for help and to make sure you've
 completed these steps successfully.